mcknightlabs/rtmup/_posts/goal/2012-12-22-startupjob.md

 Not wanting to lose this opportunity, I low-balled the salary number – or so I thought.
 The founders counter-offered.
 The counter was low enough, in fact, that I felt I had to move on.
 I told them that I appreciated the offer, but I would continue to look for a full-time position elsewhere.

 A few days later, the founders surprised me again by reversing position.
-They said they were prepared to match my original ask – $25 per hour (~ $42,000/year).
+They said they were prepared to increase the offer to $3,500 per month ($42,000/year).

 On January 8th, 2013, I signed a six-month contract.

 I was in.

-At tweny-three, I had become a startup employee.
+At the age of tweny-three, I had landed a job at a startup